Burnout Syndrome: What It Looks Like, Feels Like, and How It Builds

 In addition to the lack of emotional control, people who reach the habitual burnout phase are in danger of developing serious medical complications.
 Sadly, ulcers, migraines, gastrointestinal problems, and serious sleep disorders are among the “mildest” possibilities.
 As we already discussed, chronic stress from burnout syndrome puts a person at increased risk of Type 2 diabetes, strokes, heart attacks, and cancer.

 Professional Burnout — Are There Different Types of Burnout?
-Burnout syndrome is extremely common in toxic work environments.

 When we talk about types of fatigue, there are different constructs for what makes up a “type.”

 One way of classifying the burnout types is by profession.
 While the signs of burnout syndrome are the same, the type of work a person does or a person’s profession may have different “underlying causes.”
-For example, people in the helping professions often experience burnout syndrome as a result of compassion fatigue .
+For example, people in the helping professions often experience burnout syndrome as a result of compassion fatigue.

 Compassion fatigue is caused by the emotional and physical toll that comes with taking care of others on a daily basis.
 This type of burnout is often called empathy fatigue because one of the symptoms is the inability to feel empathy for clients anymore, with compassion sometimes turning to resentment.